bqworks/accordion-slider-jquery/docs/api.md

 #### width ####

 Sets the width of the accordion.
-Can be set to a fixed value, like 900 (indicating 900 pixels) or to a percentage value, like '100%'.
+Can be set to a fixed value, like 900 (indicating 900 pixels), or to a percentage value, like '100%'.
 It's important to note that percentage values need to be specified inside quotes.
 For fixed values, the quotes are not necessary.
-Also, please note that in order to make the accordion responsive it's not necessary to use percentage values.
+Also, please note that, in order to make the accordion responsive, it's not necessary to use percentage values.
 More about this in the description of the 'responsive' property.

 *Default value:* 800